Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Drinking a large amount of mixed alcohol and pre workout

-Let’s delve deeper into these three side-effects.
+Let’s delve deeper into these side effects.

 Lowered Inhibitions

-So you might probably do something that you wouldn’t normally consider when you're sober.
+As alcohol lowers your inhibitions, you might probably do something that you wouldn’t normally consider when you're sober.
 In the weight room, this becomes a disaster.

+Let’s say your program tells you to squat five sets of 10 reps of 225 lbs on a certain day.
 With lowered inhibitions due to alcohol consumption, you might convince yourself that you can do 250 lbs or more.
 The chances of injury in this scenario are much higher than if you worked out sober.

 Increase Risk of Injuries